-You can also use Automation Tools to adjust score of your prospect:
+You can also use Automation Tools to adjust the score of your prospect:

 - Automation Rules – For example, an automation rule can be set up such that if the prospect has requested a demo or a special white paper, 50 bonus points will be added to their score.
 Automation rules can both increase and decrease prospect scores.

-- Forms/Form Handlers – Scores can be customised at the Form/Form Handler level by designating an Adjust score Completion Action on Step 4 of the Form Wizard.
+- Forms/Form Handlers – Scores can be customized at the Form/Form Handler level by designating an Adjust score Completion Action on Step 4 of the Form Wizard.

 - Engagement Programs – Scores can be increased or decreased using an action in the Engagement Studio.

 Profiles are used to grade your prospects based on your ideal customer.
 Set criteria, such as location, company size, job title, and other factors, and use the information to tier your prospects.
 Using profiles to grade prospects has two stages: